cardano-scaling/hydra/sample-node-config/aws/README.md

-DO NOT USE IN PRODUCTION!
+*Disclaimer:* **`DO NOT USE IN PRODUCTION!`**

-This is a sample setup for demonstration only.
+> This is a sample setup for demonstration only.
 Some sensitive data should be better protected in a production setup.

 # Example Hydra Node Infrastructure